Saviour's Day (song)

 "Saviour's Day" is a song by Cliff Richard.
 It was the United Kingdom Christmas number one single in 1990, the second occasion Richard had a solo Christmas number one (the first being "Mistletoe and Wine").
 The video for the song was filmed in Dorset.

 Composition

 "Saviour's Day" was written by Chris Eaton and produced by Cliff Richard and Paul Moessl.
 Eaton wrote the song in October 1989, and took his original version of the song with him to a Christmas party to show to Richard.
-Eaton had been warned that all of Richard's songs for the following year were already booked in and there wouldn't be any space for it.
+Eaton had been warned that all of Richard's songs for the following year were already booked in and there would not be space for it.
 However, Eaton insisted that Richard listen to the tape he brought along, and so they left the party and listened to it in Richard's Rolls-Royce.
 Richard immediately liked the song and predicted that it could be a number one record.